 The Fifth National Breastfeeding Coalitions Conference—Transforming Barriers into Bridges: Cultivate Your Community Leadership—was held August 2-4, 2014, in Arlington, Virginia.
 USBC was thrilled to convene this unique conference once again, with a continued focus on implementation of The Surgeon General's Call to Action to Support Breastfeeding through enhancement of breastfeeding coalitions' capacity to impact policy, systems, and environmental change.
-A new objective was added this year to the conference series, focused on developing capacity and commitment to racial equity in breastfeeding support.
+A new objective was added this year to the conference series, focused on developing capacity and commitment to achieving racial equity in breastfeeding support.

 Although the conference historically has focused on state-level coalitions (and continued to provide subsidized travel for two attendees per state and U.S. territory), the event name was changed this year to reflect that its purpose and content are truly relevant to all types of breastfeeding coalitions.
 This includes community-level coalitions and "cultural coalitions," as well as the organizations that are members of USBC as the national breastfeeding coalition.